DavidBruant/writings/_posts/2016-12-18-building-software-for-data-ownership.md

 It's super rare that I type something in a computer with the sole intent of keeping it for myself.
 Any software should offer the possibility to share what's been created via URL.

+### (edit) Sharing

+## Review of a few softwares

+* gmail.com VS email client
+* prose.io
+*

+Note to pierre Ozoux: what about a remoteStorage/Google Drive proxy?
+User logs in to a remoteStorage Google app, user gets a remoteStorage URL.
+Data is effectively stored in Google Drive